Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Government & PoliticsWar, Texas Independence.
 A significant historical date for this entry is March 2, 1836.

 Location.
 29° 42.383′ N, 96° 32.396′ W. Marker is in Columbus, Texas, in Colorado County.
-Marker is on Walnut Street (U.S. 90), on the right when traveling east.
-Marker is located on the north end of the courthouse square.
-Touch for map.
-Marker is at or near this postal address: 400 Spring Street, Columbus TX 78934, United States of America.
-Touch for directions.
+It is on Walnut Street (U.S. 90), on the right when traveling east.
+Marker is located on the north end of the courthouse

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Colorado County (within shouting distance of this marker); 1890 Cornerstone Ceremony (within shouting distance of this marker); Colorado County War Memorial (within shouting distance of this marker); Colorado County Courthouse (within shouting distance of this marker); Columbus Oak (within shouting distance of this marker); District Court Tree (within shouting distance of this marker); Columbus State Bank (within shouting distance of this marker); Brick Stone House (within shouting distance of this marker).
-Touch for a list and map of all markers in Columbus.
+At least 8 other markers are within walking distance of this marker: Colorado County (within shouting distance of this marker); 1890 Cornerstone Ceremony (within shouting distance of this marker); Colorado County War Memorial (within shouting distance of this marker); Colorado County Courthouse (within shouting distance of this marker); Columbus Oak (within shouting distance of this marker); District Court Tree (within shouting distance of this marker); Columbus State Bank (within shouting distance of this marker); Brick Stone House (within shouting distance of this marker).
+Touch for a list and map of all markers

 The William Menefee Marker is located in front of the county courthouse image.
 Click for full size.

-Photographed By James Hulse, August 13, 2021
+Photographed by James Hulse, August 13, 2021

 2. The William Menefee Marker is located in front of the county courthouse